Understand how China REACH changes impact your company. China knows what works in global market supply chains and what doesn’t. Do you?

 After a five year supervisory period, new chemical substance may be eligible to be placed onto the IECSC where the regulatory requirements for new chemical substances will then cease to apply.

-How will enforcement impact my company?
+How will enforcement impact my company or my supply chain?

 Meanwhile, China is ramping up enforcement activities from two directions.